 What about putting a video in the email body?

-When it comes to an embedded video, it’s rather risky.
-Only Apple Mail, Outlook for Mac, iOS, some Android built-in email, and Thunderbird support video display (source).
-Also, very large messages can be clipped by an email client.
+It can be risky to include an embedded video.
+Only Apple Mail, Outlook for Mac, iOS, some Android built-in email, and Thunderbird support embedded video display (source).
+Also, very large messages can be clipped by an email client, making it impossible to play your video.

-Instead of embedding your video into the email body, try putting a static image (a screenshot from the video) and superimpose a play button over it.
-Prospects click on the image and they’re taken to a landing page where the video is hosted.
+Instead of embedding your video into the email body, try using a static image frame (a screenshot from the video) and superimposing a play button over it.
+Prospects click on the image and they’re taken to a landing page where the full video itself is hosted.
 Set the video to autoplay, so that recipients only have to click ‘play’ once.
+This will allow them to watch the entire video without a problem.

 Still, I want to put image or video in my B2B email